anjali-yadav17/SCT_SD_01/README.md

 - User-friendly, text-based interface with clear options
 - Get instant results after entering your temperature
 - Prevents invalid input, making the program stable and error-resistant
+-  You can run this program using VS Code, or any C++ compatible online or offline platform

 ---